benignware/sscreen/README.md

 The library consists of a mixin `screen-set` which lets you define your breakpoints and a function `screen-get` for retrieval as well as mixins `screen-up` and `screen-down` by which you actually make your stuff responsive.

+> Note: For getting `sscreen` to work in recent user-agents, `@custom-media` directives must be transpiled on top of scss compilation.
+See [postcss-custom-media](https://github.com/postcss/postcss-custom-media) for further information

 Here's a complete example...